junxit/us-congress-bills-112/metadata.md

 - 2011-03-03 — Introduced in House
 - 2011-03-03 — Introduced in House
 - 2011-03-03 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-03-10 — Committee Consideration and Mark-up Session Held.
+- 2011-03-10 — Ordered to be Reported by Voice Vote.
+- 2011-03-17 — Placed on the Union Calendar, Calendar No. 18.
+- 2011-03-17 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+112-37.
+- 2011-03-17 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+112-37.